tolinachali/hcmv_genome/README.md

 ## GDR_calc for 10 hcmv_samples

-To calculate GDR_value I tried to figure out clinical samples and lab_strain samples from the 405 hcmv GenBak data
+To calculate GDR_value I tried to figure out clinical samples and lab_strain samples from the 405 hcmv GenBank data

 After that I selected 5 clinical samples and 5 lab strain samples to save time rather than  all all of th samples

-Next Extract a fasta file which is imoortant for sequence alignment using  python script and do a multiple sequence alignment
+Next Extract a fasta file which is important for sequence alignment using  python script and do a multiple sequence alignment I have added a python code used to extract the fasta file

-using MAFFT software which have speed than clustalo
+using MAFFT software which have speed than clustalo The command :

+###  mafft 10_sample_hcmv.fasta > aligned_hcmv.fasta

 Now possible to find a distance matrix which is very important to for GDR_calculation

+Also  I used a python script to find a didtance matrix for the samples

 Here is